confluentinc/demo-siem-optimization/instructions/abbreviated.md

 once this is done you can run ```docker-compose up -d```

-2. Display this architecture diagram for your audience:
+2. Display this architecture diagram for your audience if you didn't do so in a presentation

     ![architecture diagram](./images/lab-architecture.svg)